-This document sets out the basis on which building energy performance modelling is to be completed for all Green Star Design and As Built rating assessments adopting the performance-based compliance approach.
+This document sets out the basis on which project energy performance modelling is to be completed for all Green Star - Design & As Built and Green Star - Interiors rating assessments adopting the performance-based compliance approach (modelled performance pathway and reference fitout pathway).
 The methodology is based on the NCC Section J Verification Method JV3, with specific modifications to the methodology and the reference definitions to suit better the objectives of Green Star.